petruki/skimming-lambda-api/readme.md

 Skimming Lambda API is a Lambda API that uses [Skimming](https://github.com/petruki/skimming) module made for Deno to deliver a simple and efficient search engine.

-**Please, refer to the core API source available at [Skimming API](https://github.com/petruki/skimming-api) - this project is a project 100% Deno and my goal is to promote as much as I can regarding this new awesome runtime.**

 ## Usage

 ### Lockup API info